 What should I do if I already know who will be my business partner?

 A common issue we deal with, particularly with first-time founders, is when friends, ex-colleagues, or family members decide to go into business together because they like each other but neglect to consider whether they are a good match.
 At an early stage, they are full of optimism, convinced their friendship would carry them through.
 The problem is that once things get tough, they discover they may not have the right mix of skills, experience and personality.
-These people must have gone through a rigorous process to build the business plan together, evaluate their compatibility, understand how you will react under stress, what you expect from each other.
+These people must have gone through a rigorous process to build the business plan together, evaluate their compatibility and understand how you will react under stress and what you expect from each other.
 They will also need to know how to resolve conflict, which is inevitable in a startup and can be challenging for a relationship built on friendship.

 We believe most people can work together so long as they do it with an agreed framework and the right behaviours.
 Do not leave it to chance, particularly with people close to you.
 The stakes are too high.